 More than 200 Salesforce MVPs have been chosen for their contributions to the community.

-This is very different from Golden Hoodie recipients, as they come from various backgrounds and duration of time spent within the Salesforce ecosystem.
+This is very different from Golden Hoodie recipients, as they come from various backgrounds and have spent various amounts of time within the Salesforce ecosystem.

 Selecting stories to spotlight is a process that involves Salesforce obtaining feedback from local teammates and community group leaders.